xKaimac/PixelArtConverter/README.md

 ## How it works

-1. Each image gets initial processing by passing an n*n convolution kernel over the image, such that n = 2m-1 for any integer m.
+1. Each image gets initial processing by passing an $n^2$ convolution kernel over the image, such that $n = 2m-1$ for any integer $m$.
-   - This kernel will condense each pixel to have the same value as the (n^2)-1 surrounding pixels, effectively blurring the image.
+   - This kernel will condense each pixel to have the same value as the $n^2-1$ surrounding pixels, effectively blurring the image.
 2. This new image is saved into a temp folder for further processing
-3. The image is then split up into k*k pixel chunks, where k is the minimum value from the height or width of the image multiplied by a scale of 0-1, where 1 gives the largest chunk size.
+3. The image is then split up into $k^2$ pixel chunks, where $k$ is the minimum value from the height or width of the image multiplied by a scale of 0 to 1, where 1 gives the largest chunk size.
 4. These chunks are passed over to find the most frequently occuring pixel value, colouring every pixel inside that chunk to the found value.
-5. In the case of GIFs, this process is completed for each individual frame of the GIF individually.
+5. In the case of GIFs, this process is completed for each individual frame of the GIF individually, retaining the original framerate at the end.

 ## How to use it